 NOTE: Our Dubia Roach Care Sheet describes the basic food, shelter, and environmental needs of Dubia roach feeders.
 Generally, breeders require more elaborate care.
-Please see our Care Sheet for basic information about feeding and watering Dubia roaches that you plan to use as feeders.
+Please see our Care Sheet for basic information about feeding and watering the Dubia roaches you plan to use as feeders.

 Before you begin…

-What to Expect: The Dubia roach reproductive cycle
+What to expect: The Dubia roach reproductive cycle